-Our March Small Spaces issue (now on shelves) features the apartment of mother and blogger Bailey Bezuidenhout, which belies its size thanks to open plan living, leafy views and smart storage solutions.
+The apartment of mother and blogger Bailey Bezuidenhout is inspiration for how to make small spaces work.
+Her home belies its size thanks to open plan living, leafy views and smart storage solutions.
 In order to make small space living work for her (plus her twin toddlers and husband Jan-Jan), Bailey has a few tricks up her sleeve.

 Storage you can show off